R

 Grok: Refers to a type of tabloid newspaper characterized by its sensationalist headlines, celebrity gossip, and populist news coverage.
 These newspapers are called red-tops because they typically feature bold, red mastheads, the title block or logo at the top of the front page.
 Red-tops are known for their accessible, often informal language and focus on entertainment, scandals, sports, and human-interest stories, rather than in-depth political or economic analysis.
 They contrast with broadsheet newspapers, which are traditionally seen as more serious and intellectual in tone.
 Key characteristics of red-tops: Sensationalist and eye-catching headlines; focus on celebrity news, crime, scandals, and sports; large, bold images and minimal text compared to broadsheets; often politically populist or aligned with specific political views.
 Examples of red-top newspapers in the UK: The Sun, Daily Mirror, Daily Star.
 These publications are part of the UK's tabloid press and are widely read, though they are sometimes criticized for prioritizing sensationalism over journalistic depth.
 Red-tops frequently pay for stories and photos as part of their business model, focusing on exclusive and sensational content to attract readers.
 However, this practice is subject to ethical, legal, and regulatory oversight, and it remains a controversial aspect of tabloid journalism in the UK.
 (Grok)

-Note: Pretty sure I would prefer to use red-top as an adjective or perhaps even an adverb.
+Note: In addition to the red-tops, pretty sure I would like to use red-top as an adjective or perhaps even an adverb.
 Thus: red-top journalism or red-top reporting.

 Having or emitting an odor or fragrance; aromatic.
 Suggestive; reminiscent.
 (AHD)